-- Because of this, we were – and are – encouraged.(6)or “comforted” the Greek word here can mean either depending on the context.
-And by our encouragement, we rejoiced even more abundantly at the joy of Titus, because his spirit was – and is – refreshed by all of you.
+- Because of this, we have been encouraged.(4)or “comforted” the Greek word here can mean either depending on the context.
+And by our encouragement, we rejoiced even more abundantly at the joy of Titus, because his spirit has been refreshed by all of you.

-- For if I did – and do – boast anything to him about you, I wasn’t put to shame.
+- For if I have boasted anything to him about you, I wasn’t put to shame.
 But just as we spoke everything to you in truth, so also our boast to Titus became truth.